raphaelsalak/SteveHarvey-game/README.md

 What is it?

-Me and my partner Kody have decided to make a questionaire battle combat game called Family Feud the game the series.
-It will have some elements of family feud with a twist!
-If they get the answer right, they move on to the next round, if they don't they will have to battle the current enemy at that room.
-They keep advancing until they reach steve harvey the main boss himself!
-Users who beat Steve Harvey will win the game!
+Me and my partner Kody have decided to make a battle combat game called Steve Harvey Space Battle.
+It is inspired by games such as asteroids and galactica.
+Steve harvey is the main character and he tries to survive a finite amount of levels!
+We added a new movement system where the main player, Steve, can glide!

+Controls:
+w - glide up
+a - glide left
+s - glide  down
+d - glide right

+left arrow key - rotate left
+right arrow key - rotate left
+up arrow key - rotate left
+down arrow key - rotate left

+Space - to shoot

 How to run our game?

-1.
+1. Create a java fx project in your eclipse ide.

+2. Create a package name it whatever.

+3. Copy the Game.java and Gameobject.java to your package.

+4. Before you run, make sure eclipse run configuration is compatible with javafx.

+5. Click run and have fun!